 Any person who carries passengers for hire and reward needs to apply for a taxi driver licence to drive licensed vehicles.

 Licensed drivers will be required to carry vulnerable adults and/or children in their vehicles.
-The council will not license anyone to drive a hackney carriage or private hire vehicle unless it is satisfied that they are a fit and proper person.
-In considering the fit and proper test, applicants will be required to:
+The council will not licence anyone to drive a hackney carriage or private hire vehicle unless it is satisfied that they are a fit and proper person.
+In considering the fit and proper test, applicants will be required to complete the following:

 We will conduct checks with the DVLA on all people who apply to be a licensed driver.
-This is to ensure that their DVLA driving licence is valid and that there are no relevant endorsements on the licence may be reviewed.
+This is to ensure that their DVLA driving licence is valid and any relevant endorsements on the licence may be reviewed.
 The paper counterpart to the photo card driving licence is no longer valid, nor issued, by the DVLA as of 8 June 2015.

 The ‘check code’ will give us the authority to check on your DVLA licence:

 - The types of vehicles you can drive

 - Any penalty points or disqualifications you have